Azure/azure-sdk-tools/tools/test-proxy/scripts/transition-scripts/README.md

 Given the previous example of `sdk/attestation` transition script invocation, users should see the following:

 - Creation of the assets.json file in the `sdk/attestation` directory.
-  - If `-InitialPush $true` has not been set, the script stops here and exits.
+  - If `-InitialPush` has not been specified, the script stops here and exits.
 - A temp directory is created and the test-proxy's CLI restore is called on the current assets.json.
 Since there's nothing there, it'll just initialize an empty assets directory.
 - The recordings are moved from their initial directories within the language repo into a temp directory that was created in the previous step.
   - The relative paths from root are preserved.